chaimgingold/Tabla/docs/bugs.md

 ## Music
 - Robit serial connection isn't robust; sometimes need to restart computer to get it to see the arduino.
 - Music instrument character wrangling can be hard.
 Proper solution probably involves tokens for instruments placed next to scores.
+- [ ] Low register of additive synth is hard to hear.

 ## Pinball
 - [ ] Audio sometimes blows up then drops out; culprit seems to be updateBallSynthesis().
 To reproduce, load "pinball 1.png" test image in Pinball and spawn multiple balls (with b key).